IOxCyber/CyberWeb-Concepts/Docker101/Docker-Concepts.md

 eg. docker run -it -p 9000:9000 Img_Name

 2. Environment Variables:
-Use to set the parameters to Docker App.
+Use to set the parameters to Docker App & can be pass like key-value pair.

-eg. docker run -it - PortC:PortVM -e key=value Img_Name
+> docker run -it - PortC:PortVM -e key=value Img_Name

+eg. docker run -it -p 1025:1025 -e key=value Img_Name

-3.
+3. Dockerization of An App: